top of page

 We should always have a unique password to each new service you set up, so people can’t access all of our accounts with the same one.
 But this can be hard to remember - particularly if we also need to do this for the person we are caring for too!

 With that in mind a password manager is a great piece of kit.
-All our passwords are stored in one place and we just have to remember one master password to access them.
+Using a password manager means all of our passwords are stored in one place and we just have to remember one master password to access them all.

 Here are some options: